ychding11/ychding11.github.io/_posts/2015-03-23-Graphics-Resources.md

 ## Bump mapping, Normal mapping and Displacement mapping

 - [Bump Normal Displacement mapping comparison](http://blog.digitaltutors.com/bump-normal-and-displacement-maps/) This blog post gives a comparison about bump mapping, normal mapping, displacement mapping.
-It is helpful for beginners to construct
-overview concepts about those techniques.
+It is helpful for beginners to construct overview concepts about those techniques.
+- [Displacement Mapping Slide](https://perso.limsi.fr/jacquemi/OGL-4/OGL-4-slides.pdf) I thinks first things we need to know in those techniques is  what info is stored and in what format.
+Then How these info is used or applied to what? light calculation? geometry modification? or others?
+These differences are key to identify them and that would enhance our understanding.
+Today I explore on google and find a nice slide about displacement mapping by accidently.